jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 I am analyzing crap code at work now, and I remember why I ever came up with the diagram notation.
 I have to do vast analyzing to see what calls upon what, and what input is transformed and passed on to which parts of the system.
 In the diagrams you get that information basically for free.
-So that must be the background of this language: the code is the analysis, and more specifically put: you can immediately see which parts are linked to each other and make use of each other, and what input and output goes where.
+So that might be the background of this language: the code is the analysis, and more specifically put: you can immediately see which parts are linked to each other and make use of each other, and what input and output goes where.

 JJ